 It’s not hard to imagine the numbers growing even larger since then.

 Companies such as Drizly and Thirstie are already starting to reap huge rewards from selling alcohol online.
-The market being flooded with even more options in the near future would hardly be a surprise.
+The market is flooded with even more options in the near future would hardly be a surprise.

 3. Whisky is becoming an increasingly popular alcoholic beverage